creativescala/doodle/docs/src/pages/development/design.md

 The most convenient operation is usually presented as the default.
 So we expect people will want to use `draw` more than `drawWithFrame` or `drawToIO`, and hence it has the shortest name and is introduced first in documentation.

-Conveniences that run `IO` should be implemented as syntax.
+Conveniences should be implemented as syntax.
-Other conveniences should generally be implemented as methods on algebras, implemented in terms of more basic methods on the algebra.
+Try to keep algebras to the minimal set of most basic operations.
-(Note that the current system is very mixed on whether this is followed or not.)
+Note that the current system doesn't follow this advice very closely.
+Until we figured how to make the current architecture it was expected that people would frequently interact directly with algebras, so they tend to contain more methods than is strictly necessary.

 The default operations, provided as syntax, generally do not expose `IO`.
 Altneratives that do expose `IO` are suffixed `toIO`.